wsu212/card/README.md

 ## Usage

-1. To run the example project, run `pod install` from the Plated directory first.
+1. To run the example project, run `pod install` from the card directory first.

 2. Open `Card.xcworkspace`.